Crimea’s status non-negotiable despite international proposals

 "Crimea is the centre of gravity of Europe's security architecture.
 Its full recovery is possible only after complete liberation of the entire territory of Ukraine, including the Ukrainian peninsula," the statement said.

-The ministry expressed its expectation of support from partners to compel Russia to withdraw from Crimea and face justice for violations of international law and international crimes committed on the whole territory of Ukraine.
+The ministry expressed its expectation of support from partners to compel Russia to withdraw from Crimea and face justice for violations of international law and international crimes committed across Ukraine.

 “All efforts should be aimed at achieving these goals as soon as possible and not satisfying, in one way or another, the Kremlin’s appetites at the expense of the interests of Ukraine and international law,” the foreign ministry stated.